berkaytek/movies_blog/README.md

 # movies_blog

 Hello!
 This is an open source self improvement project which will be frontend & template for web application about movie blog.
-This project will include:
+This project will include

 - A NextJS project using Tailwind CSS
 - Server-side rendering with NextJS